 Evolutionary theory provides a powerful framework for investigating and explaining complex biological phenomena.
 For instance, current biomedical research on aging is strongly embedded in evolutionary theory.

-It is increasingly well-documented that a wide range of circumstances, among which conditions during development and early-life influence late-life health and aging.
-This has been related to natural selection and the evolutionary process of adaptation.
-However, it has not received the same scrutiny as other evolutionary theories of aging.
+It is increasingly well-documented that a wide range of circumstances, among which conditions during development and early-life, influence late-life health and aging.
+Many of those have been related to natural selection and the evolutionary process of adaptation.

 Professor dr. Bas Zwaan (WUR) will dig into the biological and evolutionary backgrounds of aging.
 Providing examples of theoretical modelling, experiments, and observations from human cohorts, he will among others improve our understanding of the link between development and aging.
-And what could be the evolutionary function of aging, and how old can we humans get?
+What could be the evolutionary function of aging, and how old can we humans get?

 About Bas Zwaan